-As you go eastward, the fillings get redder and spicier.
-Rice and pine nuts are seasoned with paprika, ground sumac and some tomato or red pepper paste for a spicy twist.
+As you go further east, the fillings get redder and spicier.
+Rice and pine nuts are seasoned with paprika, ground sumac, and some tomato or red pepper paste for a spicy twist.

 What to Stuff and Wrap

-If you have trouble deciding how to get started, venture out to your local supermarket or greengrocer to see what fresh vegetables and leaves are available.
+If you have trouble deciding how to get started, venture out to your local supermarket or farmers market to see what fresh vegetables and leaves are available.
+It's the quickest path to inspiration.
 We still discover new things to be stuffed and wrapped.

-TIP: If you can't find fresh leaves for wrapping, you can always buy vine leaves in brine.
-They are usually found near the pickles or in the Greek or ethnic foods section of your supermarket.
+- If you can't find fresh leaves for wrapping, you can always buy vine leaves in brine.
+They are usually found near the pickles or in the Greek or international foods section of your supermarket.